I've Been Killing Slimes for 300 Years and Maxed Out My Level

-I've Been Killing Slimes for 300 Years and Maxed Out My Level (スライム倒して300年、知らないうちにレベルMAXになってました, Suraimu Taoshite Sanbyaku-nen, Shiranai Uchi ni Reberu Makkusu ni Nattemashita) is a Japanese light novel series written by Kisetsu Morita and illustrated by Benio.
+I've Been Killing Slimes for 300 Years and Maxed Out My Level (スライム倒して300年、知らないうちにレベルMAXになってました, Suraimu Taoshite Sanbyaku-nen, Shiranai Uchi ni Reberu Makkusu ni Nattemashita) is a Japanese isekai light novel series written by Kisetsu Morita and illustrated by Benio.
 It was serialized online since 2016 on the user-generated novel publishing website Shōsetsuka ni Narō and, in the following year, it was acquired by SB Creative, who published the first light novel volume in 2017.
 The light novel has been licensed in North America by Yen Press, who published the first volume in April 2018.
 It has received a manga adaptation by Yūsuke Shiba in the same year as its debut of the light novel in Square Enix's Gangan Online website, also licensed by Yen Press.
 An anime television series adaptation by Revoroot aired from April to June 2021.
-A second season has been announced.
+A second season by Teddy aired from April to June 2025.
 The series has also spawned various spin-off novels.

 Plot

-After living a painful life as an office worker, Azusa ends up dying from overworking.
-She finds herself reincarnated as an undying, unaging witch in a new world, and now she vows to spend her days as pleasantly and stress-free as possible.
+After living a painful life as an office worker on Earth, Azusa ends up dying from overworking.
+She finds herself reincarnated as an undying, unaging witch in a new world by a goddess, and now she vows to spend her days as pleasantly and stress-free as possible.
 She makes a living by hunting slimes, the easiest targets.
-But after centuries of doing this simple job, she has become extremely powerful and finds that she can no longer maintain her low-key lifestyle.
+But after three centuries of doing this simple job, she has become extremely powerful and finds that she can no longer maintain her low-key lifestyle.
+In time, she gains an adoptive family and becomes friends with many female beings.